rwdroge/oe_docker/README.md

 ### Building Images for Dev Containers Only

-**If you only need images for dev container setups**, you can use the `-DevcontainerOnly` flag to build just the required images (compiler, devcontainer, pas_dev, db_adv, sports2020-db) and skip production-focused images like pas_base and pas_orads:
+**If you only need images for dev container setups**, you can use the `-DevcontainerOnly` flag to build just the required images (compiler, devcontainer, pas_dev, db_adv, sports2020-db) and skip testing-focused images like pas_base and pas_orads:

 **Windows PowerShell:**
 ```powershell